themiscadiz/Final-dwd/README.md

 **Reiterate the Wireframes**

 However, the essence of that interaction is to confirm the vote.
-That is why i desided to just includ a messaje quen a person votet for a specific animal.
-The message said the animal that the user voted.
+That is why I decided to just include a message when a person votes for a specific animal.
+The message indicates the animal that the user voted for.

 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/14.png?raw=true" width="50%">

 **Style Guide**

 The process of making my Style Guide helped me to visualize with anticipation, how I want to separe my sections to make it responsive.
-This give me clarity in the CSS development.
-Although that I applied also other measuramentes, I mostly used responsive width and height for my design.
+This gives me clarity in the CSS development.
+Although I applied also other measuramentes, I mostly used responsive width and height for my design.
 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/19.png?raw=true" width="100%">

 ## Development Process

 In this assignment I started creating the folders and dependencies for my database and communication with node.js.
-Although it is a setup step, I sometomes get confusse and always consult with the class material to make sure what steps to follow.
+Although it is a setup step, I sometimes get confused and consulted with the class material to make sure what steps to follow.
 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/1.png?raw=true" width="50%">

 ### Accesing two objects for voting and creating a database in NeDB

-In this project a basically continued working on a concept that I was trying to achieve for previous assignments: Make possible to choose between multiple options.
-I knew that this exploration was going to be complicated so I started from were I leave my code last time, and using Nedb.
+I continued working on a concept that I was trying to achieve for previous assignments: Make possible to choose between multiple options.
+I knew that this exploration was going to be complicated so I started from were I left my code last time.
 In my process of learning I need to repeat the task, to be able to understanding it a little bit better each time.

 Accesing Database from NeDB             |  .
 :-------------------------:|:-------------------------: